 Composite Methodology

-S-mode PCA (Richman 1986) was used create composites of synoptic-scale atmospheric conditions associated with tornado outbreaks and analyze their intraseasonal shifts, their shifts in relation to ENSO, and their resultant impact on tornado outbreak activity.
-This approach was because it helped to identify spatial anomalies (i.e., groups of gridpoints that vary similarly in the domain outlined in Figure 2.12) of a particular variable being analyzed (Richman 1986) and also provided an objective mechanism for compositing multiple events containing similar spatial anomalies.
+S-mode PCA (Richman 1986) was used to create composites of synoptic-scale atmospheric conditions associated with tornado outbreaks and analyze their intraseasonal shifts, their shifts in relation to ENSO, and their resultant impact on tornado outbreak activity.
+This approach was used because it helped to identify spatial anomalies (i.e., groups of gridpoints that vary similarly in the domain outlined in Figure 2.12) of a particular variable being analyzed (Richman 1986) and also provided an objective mechanism for compositing multiple events containing similar spatial anomalies.
 Although the current PCA methodology used in this study was adapted from preceding studies that performed PCA on sea surface temperatures in the Pacific Ocean (Montroy 2006) and atmospheric variables discriminating between types of severe weather outbreaks (Mercer 2008), the current study is the first of its kind to create a climatology of synoptic-scale atmospheric features associated with tornado outbreaks during the January-April time frame.
 Figure 2.14 outlines the five-step process used in this study for creating composites of synoptic-scale atmospheric conditions.